Hajji Janseid: Biography

 He was born in Kabardia in the 1760s.
-He was a nobleman loyal to Prince Naf Andemiriqo of the Bekmirza dynasty.
+He was a nobleman loyal to Prince Naf Andemiriqo of the Bechmirza dynasty.
 He took part in campaigns against the Russians from the 1770s.
 After the Kabardian subjugation to Russia in the 1825, he was among the Hajret Kabardians who migrated to Western Circassia.
 According to the Russian report dated January 30, 1825, Janseid had between 5 and 20 individual peasants.
 Although he had to leave all his property behind while migrating, he became richer than ever by standing out in the Circassian campaigns he participated in.
 He lived in Abzakh lands and had 60 peasant families and 30 serf families.
 Despite not holding a princely title, he gained recognition comparable to leading Circassian princes due to his experience and leadership capabilities.
 He collaborated with commanders such as Muhammad Asha and was frequently entrusted with leadership in operations requiring advanced skill and experience.

 From the autumn to the end of 1830, his detachment took part in several assaults.
-These included attacks on Babukovskaya Stanitsa and Major Sokolov’s Khopyor Cossack Regiment, the assault on Temnoleskaya Fortress, the attack on Georgi Fortress, and the stealing of horse herds from Borgustanskaya Stanitsa.
+These included attacks on Babukovskaya Stanitsa and Major Sokolov's Khopyor Cossack Regiment, the assault on Temnoleskaya Fortress, the attack on Georgi Fortress, and the stealing of horse herds from Borgustanskaya Stanitsa.

 Janseid had the title of Hajji and he went to Hajj twice.
 During his Hajj, he held meetings with various leaders of the Islamic world, including the Viceroy of Egypt, Mehmed Ali Pasha, and his eldest son, Ibrahim Pasha.
 However, he did not expect any support from these leaders for the Caucasians' struggle for independence.
 Tornau described Janseid with many attributes: intelligent, charismatic, brave, sympathetic, and honest.
 He also noted that Janseid approached events with a realistic perspective.